OneSciencePlace: Composable research computing, data, and publishing

 What Is OSP?

-A managed, multi-tenant platform (open-source distribution planned) that unifies app execution, data sharing, publishing, and site content—so you don’t stitch tools together.
+A managed, multi-tenant platform that unifies app execution, data sharing, publishing, and site content, eliminating the need to stitch, maintain, and manage different tools.

 Apps